 He was known for defending kids at school who got picked on, especially disabled kids.
 When a friend's parents were getting a divorce, Carlo made a special effort to include his friend in the Acutis family life.

+He was also a programmer, and built a website cataloguing and promoting Eucharistic miracles.
 On the site, he told people that "the more often we receive the Eucharist, the more we will become like Jesus, so that on this earth we will have a foretaste of heaven."

 Carlo loved playing video games.
 His console of choice was a Playstation, or possibly a PS2, which was released in 2000, when Carlo was nine.
 We know he only allowed himself to play games for an hour a week, as a penance and a spiritual discipline, but he wanted to play much more.

-He will, however, lie in repose in a glass tomb where he can be venerated by pilgrims until Oct.
-17. He is displayed in jeans and a pair of Nikes, the casual clothes he preferred in life.
+Initially, there were reports that the body of Carlo Acutis was found to be incorrupt.
+A spokeswoman for Acutis’ beatification told CNA that the entire body was present when it was exhumed, but “not incorrupt.”
+He, however, lied in repose in a glass tomb where he was venerated by pilgrims until Oct.
+17, 2020.
+He was displayed in jeans and a pair of Nikes, the casual clothes he preferred in life.

 His heart, which can now be considered a relic, is displayed in a reliquary in the Basilica of St. Francis in Assisi.
 His mother said that his family had wanted to donate his organs when he died, but were unable to do so because of the leukemia.